Carson0350/beefMarket/docs/epics.md

 ---

-### Story 4.3: Breeder Account Creation & Favorites
+### Story 4.3a: Breeder Account Creation & Login

 As a **breeder**,
-I want to create an account and save bulls to favorites, So that I can track bulls of interest across browsing sessions.
+I want to create an account and log in,
+So that I can access breeder-specific features like favorites and notifications.

 **Acceptance Criteria:**

-**Given** I'm browsing bulls
+**Given** I'm browsing bulls as a guest
-**When** I create a breeder account
+**When** I want to create a breeder account
-**Then** my account is created with "Breeder" role **And** I can save bulls to favorites with heart/star icon **And** favorited bulls are stored in my account **And** I can view all favorites on a dedicated page **And** I can remove bulls from favorites
+**Then** I see a registration form with Name, Email, Password fields **And** my account is created with "Breeder" role automatically **And** I can log in with my credentials

-**And** favorite state is visible on bull cards (filled heart icon)
+**And** my session persists across page reloads **And** I see my name in navigation when logged in **And** I can log out successfully

 **Prerequisites:** Story 4.2 (Comparison View)

 **Technical Notes:**
-- Extend User model to support Breeder role
+- User model already has Role enum with BREEDER
+- Create registration page `/app/register/page.tsx`
+- Create registration API endpoint
+- Update navigation for authenticated state
+- Implement logout functionality

+---

+### Story 4.3b: Bull Favorites System

+As a **logged-in breeder**,
+I want to save bulls to my favorites,
+So that I can track bulls of interest and easily find them later.

+**Acceptance Criteria:**

+**Given** I'm logged in as a breeder
+**When** I view bull cards or detail pages
+**Then** I can save bulls to favorites with heart icon **And** favorited bulls are stored in my account **And** I can view all favorites on a dedicated page **And** I can remove bulls from favorites
+**And** favorite state is visible on bull cards (filled heart icon) **And** guest users are prompted to login when favoriting

+**Prerequisites:** Story 4.3a (Breeder Account Creation)

+**Technical Notes:**
-- Create Favorite model (many-to-many: User ↔ Bull)
+- Favorite model already exists in schema
+- Create FavoriteButton component
-- Add favorite toggle button to bull cards and detail pages
+- Add favorite toggle to bull cards and detail pages
 - Create `/favorites` page showing all saved bulls
 - Implement optimistic UI updates for favorite toggling
+- Add favorites count to navigation

 ---